tedzhouhk/HTNet/README.md

 # Dataset

-All six setups can be downloaded on [Google Drive Link])(https://drive.google.com/file/d/1WYEVhmN4RgpLh2tGQ3A-LBQIKHjIO_q5/view?usp=sharing).
+All six setups can be downloaded on this [Google Drive Link](https://drive.google.com/file/d/1WYEVhmN4RgpLh2tGQ3A-LBQIKHjIO_q5/view?usp=sharing).
 After downloading, unzip the file and copy them to */data/* folder.
 The file structure should be

 ```
 ├── data